mat-0/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 9:00AM on 09 December 2025 or as the situation changes.

 - Flood alert: Severn estuary from Gloucester to Sharpness
-- High tides on Sunday evening and Monday morning may lead to flooding.
-Flooding is possible from 11:15pm on Sunday evening and 11:30am on Monday morning.
+- Higher than normal tides may lead to flooding over the next few days.

 Flooding may affect low lying land and roads adjacent to the Estuary from Sandhurst to Chepstow and Sharpness over the coming days.
 Some lengths of the flood embankment at Longney and The Noards may be overtopped.
 Rodley Lane, Westbury and Awre Road, Brims Pill may be flooded.

 Predicted peaks: -

-Sunday evening 07/12; Gloucester 3.5m to 3.6m at 23:15PM, Sandhurst 3.7m to 3.9m at 23:30PM.
+Tuesday morning 09/12; Gloucester 2.9m to 3.2m at 00:00AM, Sandhurst 3.4m to 3.6m at 00:30AM.
-Monday morning 08/12; Gloucester 3.5m to 3.6m at 11:30AM, Sandhurst 3.7m to 3.9m at 11:45AM.
+Tuesday afternoon 09/12; Gloucester 3.2 to 3.5m at 12:00PM, Sandhurst 3.6m to 3.8m at 12:30PM.

 We are closely monitoring the situation.
 Please continue to monitor local water levels and weather conditions.

-This message will be updated by 2:00PM on 08 December 2025 or as the situation changes.
+This message will be updated by 2:00PM on 09 December 2025 or as the situation changes.

 - Flood alert: River Wye in Herefordshire
 - High river levels tomorrow may lead to flooding.